 One of my friends uses a wheelchair, and we wanted to go clubbing quite a few years ago now.
 However, the club we wanted to go to had a main entrance that was just a set of stairs with no wheelchair access.
 After reaching out to the club, they allowed us to use the back exit to enter instead.
 The same club, more recently, also allowed me to bring snacks to manage my hypos, which was quite a surprise.

 Disability-Friendly Places To Go For Your Date

-Below is a couple of examples of places you can go that are disability-friendly, but this is but a small snippet.
-There are lots of disability-friendly locations you could visit on a date or a getaway, just try googling disability-friendly locations.
+Below are a couple of examples of places you can go that are disability-friendly, but this is but a small snippet.
+There are lots of disability-friendly locations you could visit on a date or a getaway.
+Just try googling disability-friendly locations.

 One of the best disability-friendly museums in London, if not the UK, is the British Museum.
 The main entrance has a self-operable wheelchair lift, so you don’t have to rely on others to get you into this very old building that never had disabilities in mind during its construction.

 Located in London, this restaurant offers a unique experience, dining in the dark, where you’ll be guided and served by a blind or partially sighted person.
 This one of a kind dining adventure could make for an interesting dating experience that will also help tackle disability stigma.

 The National Gallery, located in London, is not only an amazing place to go but if you need a ramp, then the gallery has four step-free entrances for you to choose from.

 If the weather is nice, then you could spend the day at the Royal Botanic Gardens in Edinburgh, which is also disability-friendly due to its efforts to provide the best possible access to all visitors.